PipeWire/pipewire/doc/tutorial2.md

+# Tutorial - Part 2: Enumerating objects

 [[previous]](tutorial1.md) [[index]](tutorial-index.md) [[next]](tutorial3.md)

-# Enumerating objects (Tutorial 2)

 In this tutorial we show how to connect to a PipeWire daemon and enumerate the objects that it has.

 Let take a look at the following application to start.